lucaswoj/mllama/README.md

 - [ ] Write better test suite
 - [ ] Restore strict mypy import checking
 - [ ] Create performance benchmark to test against ollama
+- [ ] Get rid of package.json

 ## Later

+- [ ] Annotate all BaseModel fields with docs
+- [ ] Ensure all endpoints have typed response models
 - [ ] Add support for `tools` on chat endpoint
 - [ ] Add support for `images` on chat endpoint
 - [ ] Add support for `images` on generate endpoint